 5.11.2.4.2 ACT Status Notification

-The ACT Status Notification procedure enables an EES (i.e. T-EES) to notify a previously subscribed service consumer (i.e. T-EAS) on ACT status information (see also clause 8.8.3.6 of 3GPP°TS°23.558°[2]).
+The ACT Status Notification procedure enables an EES to notify a previously subscribed service consumer on ACT status information (see also clause 8.8.3.6 of 3GPP°TS°23.558°[2]).

-1. The EES (i.e. T-EES) shall send for this purpose an HTTP POST request to the service consumer (i.e. T-EAS) with the request URI set to "{notificationUri}/act-status", where the "notificationUri" is set to the value received from the service consumer (i.e. T-EAS) during the ACT status reporting subscription procedure defined in clause 5.11.2.3, and the request body including the ACTStatusNotif data structure as defined in clause 8.8.6.2.5.
+1. The EES shall send for this purpose an HTTP POST request to the service consumer with the request URI set to "{notificationUri}/act-status", where the "notificationUri" is set to the value received from the service consumer during the ACT status reporting subscription procedure defined in clause 5.11.2.3, and the request body including the ACTStatusNotif data structure as defined in clause 8.8.6.2.5.

 2a.
-Upon success, the service consumer (i.e. T-EAS) shall respond with an HTTP "204 No Content" status code to acknowledge the reception of the notification to the EES.
+Upon success, the service consumer shall respond with an HTTP "204 No Content" status code to acknowledge the reception of the notification to the EES.

 2b.
 On failure, the appropriate HTTP status code indicating the error shall be returned and appropriate additional error information should be returned in the HTTP POST response body.

-If the service consumer (i.e. T-EAS) is not able to handle the notification request or determines that the received HTTP POST request needs to be redirected, the EAS may respond with an HTTP "307 Temporary Redirect" status code or an HTTP "308 Permanent Redirect" status code including an HTTP "Location" header containing an alternative URI representing the end point of an alternative EAS where the notification should be redirected.
+If the service consumer is not able to handle the notification request or determines that the received HTTP POST request needs to be redirected, the service consumer may respond with an HTTP "307 Temporary Redirect" status code or an HTTP "308 Permanent Redirect" status code including an HTTP "Location" header containing an alternative URI representing the end point of an alternative service consumer towards which the notification should be redirected.
 Redirection handling is described in clause 5.2.10 of 3GPP TS 29.122 [6].

 - What would have been done simply if this issue was avoided from the initial definition of this API, i.e., update only clauses 5.1 and 5.11.2.1, cf. an example for clause 5.11.2.1: